 Readers Series: Levels 1 – 5: Dinosaurs Level 1, Great Migrations: Elephants Level 3, Penguins Level 2, Trains Level 1 (pictured above)

-The Reader Series books are fantastic and perfect for younger children!
+The Reader Series books are fantastic non-fiction books and perfect for younger kids!
 I LOVE everything about them.

 Weird But True 3

-We can’t wait to read this book, AJ has the first two Weird But True! books and loves them.
+AJ has the first two Weird But True! non-fiction books and loves them.
 She told me, “If you get me the third book, I’ll know 900 facts.
 Because each book has three hundred and I have the first two.”
 Smart girl.
 These are super wacky and make great dinner table conversation!

 written by John Woodward, consultant Dr. Darren Naish